giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 ---
-linkTitle: OIDC auth for workload clusters
+linkTitle: OpenID Connect for workload clusters
 title: Configure OIDC using Dex to access your clusters
 description: A general explanation on how to install and configure Dex to work as an authenticator mechanism to provide OpenID tokens.
-weight: 10
+weight: 40
 menu:
   principal:
-    parent: tutorials
+    parent: tutorials-access-management
-    identifier: tutorials-access-management
+    identifier: tutorials-access-management-oidc
 user_questions:
   - How can I configure OIDC in my cluster?
   - How can I add a new OIDC connector?
-last_review_date: 2024-11-22
+last_review_date: 2024-11-29
 owner:
   - https://github.com/orgs/giantswarm/teams/team-bigmac
 ---

 ## Introduction

-At Giant Swarm, we automatically configure Dex in management clusters to allow you to authenticate using your own identity providers, towards allowing you to manage your infrastructure using the management cluster's Kubernetes API.
+At Giant Swarm, the platform automatically configure `Dex` in the management cluster to allow you to authenticate using your own identity providers, towards allowing you to manage your infrastructure using the platform API (management cluster `Kubernetes` API).

-For workload clusters - where you run your applications - we don't enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
-Here, we're going to detail how to configure [Dex](https://dexidp.io/) in those clusters, to provide SSO using OIDC.
+For workload clusters - where you run your applications - there is no default OpenID Connect (OIDC) tool to enable single sign-on (SSO).
+In this article, you will learn how to configure [`Dex`](https://dexidp.io/) in those clusters, to provide `SSO` using `OIDC`.

 ![Multi cluster Dex architecture](dex-architecture.png)
 <!-- Source: https://drive.google.com/file/d/12Li9z2cqS8uWo1f9bGk6nwV6PLgty9g_ -->

-## Why Dex
+## Why `Dex`

-There are other projects that help to configure OIDC to access Kubernetes clusters, but we consider [Dex](https://dexidp.io/) to be the most feature-rich.
-First of all, it's not tied to Kubernetes, so you can use Dex to handle authentication and authorization for your own apps as well.
-Secondly, Dex can act like an identity provider hub, where you can plug in different providers via different connectors, and choose between them when you want to log in.
+There are other projects that help to configure `OIDC` to access clusters, but our team considers [`Dex`](https://dexidp.io/) to be the most feature-rich.
+First of all, it's not tied to `Kubernetes`, so you can use it to handle authentication and authorization for your own apps as well.
+Secondly, `Dex` can act like an identity provider hub, where you can plug in different providers via different connectors, and choose between them when you want to log in.

 ## OpenID Connect in Kubernetes

-The Kubernetes API allows users to authenticate using the OIDC protocol, making it possible to enforce multi-factor authentication (MFA) or password policies by delegating to your identity provider.
+The `Kubernetes` API allows users to authenticate using the `OIDC` protocol, making it possible to enforce multi-factor authentication (MFA) or password policies by delegating to your identity provider.
 The API will use the field named `id_token` from the response as a bearer token to authenticate users.

 ## Configure the OpenID Connect values on the cluster resource

-We need to set values for the OpenID Connect (OIDC) issuer address and client ID.
+You need to set values for the OpenID Connect (OIDC) issuer address and client ID.
 You can define those values in the cluster custom resource.
 These values will then be set as flags on the `Kubernetes` API server (specifically, `--oidc-issuer-url` and `--oidc-client-id`).

 {{< tabs >}}
 {{< tab title="Azure">}}